odennav/kubeadm-ansible-ubuntu/README.md

    ansible-playbook bootstrap.yml --limit k8s_node
    ```

-   Once the bootstrap is complete, you can log in as odennav-admin.
+   Once the bootstrap is complete, you can log in as `odennav-admin`.

    Confirm SSH access to master node
    ```bash